 Wearable Technology: The Future is Now.
 Part I

 Now, the idea of wearable technology is nothing new.
 It’s been a mainstay of pop fiction for decades, from Dick Tracy’s wristwatch radio to the Star Trek combadge.
-When the first true forms of wearable technology debuted—the Casio calculator watch, for instance—they had limited functionality.
+Of course, when the first true forms of wearable technology debuted—the Casio calculator watch, for instance—they had limited functionality.

 But what was the stuff of science-fiction movies just 20 years ago is now a reality, and is everyday marching closer to being the norm.